zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

 updates work properly or not, and if the serial values are within a reasonable range, then the test is OK.

-When comparing SOA serial it must be done using the aritmetic defined in [RFC 1982].
+When comparing SOA serial it must be done using the arithmetic defined in [RFC 1982].